German leader in Ukraine as fears of Russian invasion grow | Law-Order

 Ukraine's ambassador to the UK, Vadym Prystaiko, seemed to suggest just such a middle path, telling the BBC on Sunday that the country could abandon its goal of joining NATO — an objective that is written into its constitution — if it would avert war with Russia.
 "We might — especially being threatened like that, blackmailed by that, and pushed to it," Prystaiko told BBC Radio 5.

 On Monday, however, Prystaiko appeared to back away from that, saying that "to avoid war we are ready for many concessions ... but it has nothing to do with NATO, which is enshrined in the constitution."
-Ukrainian Foreign Ministry spokesman Oleg Nikolenko also played down Prystaiko's statement.
-Asked about Prystaiko's comment, Peskov, the Kremlin spokesman, said that Russia would welcome such a move.
+Asked about Prystaiko's comment, Kremlin spokesman Dmitry Peskov said that Russia would welcome such a move but noted the quick repudation of it by the Ukrainian Foreign Ministry.

+Ukrainian parliament speaker Ruslan Stefanchuk also emphasized that there was no talk about revising the constitutional provision that refers to NATO membership, and some lawmakers called for Prystaiko's dismissal.

 Meanwhile, Ukrainian Foreign Minister Dmytro Kuleba said Sunday that Kyiv requested a meeting of the Organization for Security and Cooperation in Europe in the next 48 hours to discuss the Russian deployments near the country's borders.
-Russia has argued that it's not obliged to account for its buildup before the OSCE, and such a meeting would be unlikely to defuse tensions.
+Poland, which currently chairs the OSCE, said the meeting is scheduled for Tuesday — but it is unlikely to defuse tensions.

 With the region on edge, the Russian Defense Ministry summoned the US Embassy's military attache on Saturday to protest what it said was a US submarine in Russian waters near the Kuril Islands in the Pacific.
 The Russian military said the submarine initially ignored orders to leave but left after the navy used unspecified "appropriate means."
 The US has denied that its ship ever entered Russian waters.